SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 #### Automation bridge update

 For Ubuntu and CentOS/RedHat, the update process works as the installation process.
-Follow the same steps described in [Automation bridge installation](#automation-bridge-installation).
+Follow the same steps described in [Automation bridge installation](#automation-bridge-installation) above.

 :::note
 If you are not using the SIEM: